FlowPay/client-openapi/docs/general.md

 If you need to test the full functionality of the APIs, you can request a dedicated sandbox environment, and test all the features of the APIs, including the onboarding flow.

-# Oauth2 authentication flows

-FlowPay uses the OAuth2 protocol to authenticate third-party applications and users.
-Oauth2 is the industry standard for authentication and authorization, and is used by most of the major companies in the world.

-The scopes

-FlowPay supports the following authentication flows:

-## Authorization code flow

-## Client credentials flow

-The Client Credentials grant type is used by clients to obtain an access token outside of the context of a user.

-This is typically used by clients to access resources about themselves rather than to access a user's resources.

-The client makes a request to the token endpoint by sending the following parameters using the "application/x-www-form-urlencoded" format per Appendix B with a character encoding of UTF-8 in the HTTP request entity-body:

-- grant_type
-  - REQUIRED.
-Value MUST be set to "client_credentials".
-- scope
-  - OPTIONAL.
-The scope of the access request as described by Section 3.3.
-- client_id
-  - REQUIRED.
-The client identifier as described by Section 2.2.
-- client_secret
-  - REQUIRED.
-The client secret as described by Section 2.3.1.

-## How token works and tenant filtering

-(negli header )

 # Pagination

 # Rate limits